St4ck0v3rf10w/LyricPrompter/README.md

 ease of navigation.
 See the [Hardware](#hardware) section for details.

+When using the browser, the bar across the bottom of the screen displays what each of the three buttons would do in any given context.
+When lyrics are displayed for a specific song, the top bar displays the song title and page information.

 #### Localization
 Interface language is in English (sorry, that's all I know).
 If you care to modify the language for your locale, modify the strings in the